oguzhnatly/flutter_carplay/README.md

 - Pull Requests are always welcome.
 - Pull Request Reviews are even more welcome!
 I need help in testing.
 - If you are interested in contributing more actively, please contact me at info@oguzhanatalay.com Thanks!
-- If you want to help in coding, join [Slack Channel](https://join.slack.com/t/fluttercarplay/shared_invite/zt-v67vdugx-8RfFPdCUPKXCQ_J4gY94vQ), so we can chat over there.
+- If you want to help in coding, join [Discord Server](https://discord.gg/Xz6WVezFfh), so we can chat over there.

 # Requesting the CarPlay Entitlements